Introduction

 - It is selected when A0=1, A1=1, \overline{CS} =0 and \overline{WR} = 0.

-- The read operation is not allowed for control register.
+- The read operation is not allowed for the control register.

-- The bit pattern loaded in control word register specify an I/O function for each port and the mode of operation in which the ports are to be used.
+- The bit pattern loaded in the control word register specifies an I/O function for each port and the mode of operation in which the ports are to be used.

-- There are 2 different control word formats which specify 2 basic modes:
+- There are 2 different control word formats that specify 2 basic modes:

 - I/O mode

-- The two basic modes are selected by D7 bit of control register.
-When D7=1, it is a I/O mode and when D7 =0, it is a BSR mode.
+- The two basic modes are selected by the D7 bit of the control register.
+When D7=1, it is an I/O mode, and when D7 =0, it is a BSR mode.

 1. BSR Mode